9 Cape Town Beaches: The Best Spots For A Great Escapade

 9. Muizenberg Beach: Experience The True Adoration Of Colour

-Muizenberg Beach is the further-most of the Cape Town beaches on this list.
-Located at the shore of Cape Peninsula at the spot where it curves around False Bay, the beach is famous for its colourful beach huts and the action sports you can indulge in here.
+Muizenberg Beach is the furthest of the Cape Town beaches on this list.
+Located at the shore of Cape Peninsula at the spot where it curves around False Bay, the beach is famous for its colorful beach huts and the action sports you can indulge in here.

-Whether you decide to ride the waves sitting in a kayak or standing on a surf, with or without the help of the wind, an action-full day is guaranteed at Muizenberg Beach.
+Whether you decide to ride the waves sitting in a kayak or standing on a surf, with or without the help of the wind, an action-filled day is guaranteed at Muizenberg Beach.

-Indulge In Your Favourite Activities At The Spectacular Cape Town Beaches
+Indulge In Your Favorite Activities At The Spectacular Cape Town Beaches

 Very few big cities in the world are blessed with such an abundance of beaches in their proximity.

-Cape Town’s location at the Atlantic Ocean’s coast offers an incredible diversity of beaches and activities for you to enjoy.
+Cape Town’s location on the Atlantic Ocean’s coast offers an incredible diversity of beaches and activities for you to enjoy.

-Beach walks and dune-explorations are suitable for almost any weather condition and fitness level.
-And don’t forget to bring a suitable beach umbrella to protect you from the sun and the wind alike.
+Beach walks and dune explorations are suitable for almost any weather condition and fitness level.
+And don’t forget to bring a convenient beach umbrella to protect you from the sun and the wind alike.

-Simply pick one – or more – of these marvellous Cape Town beaches and decide what type of action you want to spend your day doing!
+Simply pick one – or more – of these marvelous Cape Town beaches and decide what type of action you want to spend your day doing!

 Read Also: